 MFA/Mass Poetry - Poets in the galleries

-In fall of 2018 - from September through November - three poets will act as Poets in Residence at the galleries in the Museum of Fine Arts, Boston.
-The workshops will take place on Wednesday evenings 6:30 - 8:30 pm (Wednesday nights after 4 pm, admission is by voluntary contribution).
-The workshops are designed to be drop-in (although you can stay for the whole time if you like!)
-No poetry experience is required.
+In fall of 2018 - from September through November - three poets were Poets in Residence at the galleries in the Museum of Fine Arts, Boston.
+The workshops took place on Wednesday evenings 6:30 - 8:30 pm (Wednesday nights after 4 pm, admission is by voluntary contribution).
+The workshops were designed to be drop-in and no poetry experience was required.